 - 1. Execute a Rural Community Development Initiative Grant Agreement, which is published at the end of this NOFA. - 2.
 Execute Form RD 1940-1, "Request for Obligation of Funds." - 3.
 Use Form SF 270, "Request for Advance or Reimbursement," to request reimbursements. - 4.
 Provide financial status and project performance reports on a quarterly basis starting with the first full quarter after the grant award. - 5.
-Maintain a financial management system that is acceptable to the Agency.
+Maintain a financial management system that is acceptable to the Agency. - 6.
+Ensure that records are maintained to document all activities and

-- 6. Ensure that records are maintained to document all activities and expenditures utilizing RCDI grant funds and matching funds.
+- expenditures utilizing RCDI grant funds and matching funds.
 Receipts for expenditures will be included in this documentation. - 7.
 Provide annual audits or management reports on Form RD 442-2, "Statement of Budget, Income, and Equity," and Form RD 442-3, "Balance Sheet," depending on the amount of Federal funds expended and the outstanding balance. - 8.
 Collect and maintain data provided by recipients on race, sex, and national origin and ensure recipients collect and maintain the same data on beneficiaries.
-Race and ethnicity data will be collected in accordance with OMB Federal Register notice, "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," Vol. 62, No. 210, October 30, 1997, Sex data will be collected in accordance with Title IX of the Education Amendments of 1972.
-These items should not be submitted with the application, but should be available upon request by the Agency.

-9. Provide a final project performance

-10. Identify and report any association or relationship with Rural Development employees on a format provided by the Agency.

-11. À Civil Rights Impact Analysis Certification must be completed by the Agency prior to grant approval.
+Race and ethnicity data will be collected in accordance with OMB Federal Register notice, "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," Vol. 62, No. 210, October 30, 1997.
+Sex data will be collected in accordance with Title IX of the Education Amendments of 1972.
+These items should not be submitted with the application, but should be available upon request by the Agency. - 9.
+Provide a final project performance report. - 10.
+Identify and report any association or relationship with Rural Development employees on a format provided by the Agency. - 11.
+The intermediary and recipient must comply with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Executive Order 12250. - 12.
+The grantee must comply with policies, guidance, and requirements as described in the following applicable OMB Circulars and Code of Federal Regulations: - a.
+OMB Circular No. A-87 (Cost Principles Applicable to Grants, Contracts and Other Agreements with State and Local Governments); - b.
+OMB Circular No. A-122 (Cost Principles for Nonprofit Organizations); - c.
+OMB Circular No. A-133 (Audits of States, Local Governments, and Non-Profit Organizations); - d.
+7 CFR part 3015 (Uniform Federal Assistance Regulations); - e.
+7 CFR part 3016 (Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments); and - f.
+7 CFR part 3017 (Governmentwide Debarment and Suspension (Nonprocurement)) - g.
+7 CFR part 3019 (Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations).